wyeworks/blog/source/_posts/rails-api-backend-for-backbone.markdown

 ### Defining how TODO items should be serialized

-Our only-API application will respond incoming requests in JSON format, and here is where Active Model Serializer plays an important role.
+Our API only application will respond incoming requests in JSON format, and here is where Active Model Serializer plays an important role.
 It requires to define the TodoSerializer class and provide the list of attributes from Todo model to include in the responses.

 Active Model Serializer offers a command to generate this serializer: